davmirand/tuning_mod/README.md

 -	follow the instructions to install the package

 **Note: Please see <install_directory>/readme.txt for information on how to start the Tuning Module**

+**Some notes on mechanism of the Tuning Module**
+-	Uses a HTTP client and server to dynamically change settings on the fly, for example:
+	* The Debug level
+	* Retransmission rate
+	* Queue Occuoancy Delta